ETF Investing Guide 2025: Beginner

 • Assets: $400+ billion

-• Best For: Core US equity exposure
+• Suitable For: Core US equity exposure

 Vanguard Total Stock Market ETF (VTI)